Search

 Bishop Main Street 1886 In Black And White

-Bishop Main Street 1886 – Eastern California Museum Archives
+Bishop Main Street 1886 In Black And White – Eastern California Archives

-Located in Independence, this delightful museum was founded in 1928 and has been operated by the County of Inyo since 1968.
-Its mission is to collect, preserve, and interpret objects and information related to the cultural and natural history of Inyo County and the Eastern Sierra, from Death Valley to Mono Lake.
+Located in Independence, this museum was founded in 1928 and has been operated by Inyo County since 1968.
+Its mission is to collect, preserve, and interpret objects related to the cultural and natural history of Inyo County and the Eastern Sierra.

-Management of this varied collection requires a computerized database of 15,500 records and museum staff typically handles about 200 requests for information or photo reprints every year.
-The entire collection is held in public trust and is an outstanding resource for researchers.
+Managing this collection requires a computerized database with 15,500 records.
+Each year, museum staff handle around 200 requests for information or photo reprints.
+The entire collection is held in public trust and serves as an excellent resource for researchers.

-Permanent exhibits showcase aspects of life and people in the Eastern Sierra such as; Transportation, Native American communities, the LA Aqueduct, Norman Clyde and much more.
-Special and rotating exhibits are curated from the extensive collection of photos and artifacts in the museum archives.
+Permanent exhibits showcase life in the Eastern Sierra.
+Topics include transportation, Native American communities, the LA Aqueduct, Norman Clyde, and more.
+Special and rotating exhibits are created from the museum’s vast photo and artifact archives.

 The Eastern California Museum is open 6-days a week, Thursday to Tuesday from 10am – 5pm, closed on Wednesdays and all major public holidays.
 Admission is free and donations are greatly appreciated.